aaryanzomato/aaryanzomato/README.md

 - 👋 Hi, I’m Aaryan Ahuja (@aaryanzomato)
 - 👀 I’m interested in Data Science and ML.
-- 🌱 I’m a fresher in the Zomato Data Science team.
+- 🌱 I’m joined the Zomato Data Science team in 2024.
 - 📫 You can reach me at aaryan.ahuja@zomato.com
 - 😄 Pronouns: He/Him